 - We require applicants to have a minimum overall TOEFL score of 85 with a minimum speaking score of 23 or higher.
 For IELTS, applicants must have a minimum overall band score and speaking score of 7.0 or higher

-- Information about exceptions to the English Language Proficiency Requirement can be found here.
+- Information about exceptions to the English Language Proficiency Requirement can be found on the GEPA website here.

 - Official Transcripts of Prior Institutions Attended

-- You may upload transcripts directly to the online application for initial review.
+- Applicants may upload transcripts directly to the online application for initial review.
 Please view the uploaded transcripts for clarity.
-Illegible transcripts will disqualify your application from review.
+Illegible transcripts will disqualify an application from review.

 - Do not send official transcripts until requested to do so.
-If you are admitted, you will be given instructions on how to submit official transcripts from all prior institutions.
+If admitted, applicants will be given instructions on how to submit official transcripts from all prior institutions.

 The Department supports most full-time Ph.D. students.
-Financial support is available in the form of fellowships, traineeships, teaching assistantships (TAships), and research assistantships (GSRs).
+Financial support is available in the form of fellowships, traineeships, and research assistantships (GSRs).
 Sources of funding include university fellowships and traineeships from National Institutes of Health (NIH) training grants.
-Awarding of financial support is competitive, and stipends average $36,000.00 for the academic year in addition to the coverage of tuition, fees, and health insurance.
+Awarding of financial support is competitive, and includes a stipend in accordance with requirements outlined in the UCOP-UAW Collective Bargaining Agreement for Graduate Student Reseachers for the academic year in addition to the coverage of tuition, fees, and health insurance.

 - U.S. Citizens and Permanent Residents

 U.S. Citizens and Permanent Residents must establish California Residency by the start of the second year as Non-Resident Supplemental Tuition (NRST) will only be paid in the first year.
-More information about establishing California Residency for tuition purposes is found on the Registrars’ Office website at https://students.ucsd.edu/finances/fees/residence/about.html.
+More information about establishing California Residency for tuition purposes can be found on the Registrars’ Office website at https://students.ucsd.edu/finances/fees/residence/about.html.

 This does not apply to international students.